grumpycoders/iec-60908/README.md

 PWM, using an internal feedback loop.
  - This also means that each line isn't perfectly one frame, but only an approximation thereof.
- - The DSP responsible for decoding the bistream will be the one:
+ - The DSP responsible for decoding the bitstream will be the one:
    - Creating an actual clock rate to decode the input properly.
    - Managing the PWM of the motor, in order to provide an acceptable general bitrate.
-   - Buffer the decoded data so that the output rate is within acceptable tolerances, while speeding up or slowing down the motor accordingly.
+   - Buffering the decoded data so that the output rate is within acceptable tolerances, while speeding up or slowing down the motor accordingly.